vinceskahan/v5wiki/Switching-to-the-new-wview_extended-schema.md

    mysql> CREATE DATABASE weewx;                           # Create a new one with the same name mysql> RENAME TABLE weewx_new.archive TO weewx.archive; # Rename to the nominal name
    ```
+7. Restart weewxd

 It's worth noting that there's actually a hidden, last step: rebuilding the daily summaries inside the new database.
-This will be done automatically by WeeWX at the next startup.
+This will be done automatically by WeeWX when it starts up.
 Alternatively, it can be done manually using the `wee_database` utility and the `--rebuild-daily` option:

 ```shell
 wee_database weewx.conf --rebuild-daily